Jake Burger Player Props: White Sox vs. Marlins

 Jake Burger At The Plate

-- Burger has eight doubles, a triple, 13 home runs and eight walks while hitting .257.
+- Burger is hitting .250 with eight doubles, a triple, 13 home runs and eight walks.

-- In 34.8% of his games this season, Burger has had at least one RBI.
-He's picked up more than one in 21.7% and driven in three or more of his team's runs in four contests.
+- In 34.0% of his games this year, Burger has driven in at least one run.
+In 10 of those games (21.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.